It’s a Hard Time of Year for Animal Shelters—Here's How They Find Holiday Joy · Kinship

 MSPCA, Boston — Massachusetts Adoption Center

 The second oldest Society for the Prevention of Cruelty to Animals (SPCA) in the country, Massachusetts SPCA (MSPCA-Angell) has been open since 1868.
-Operations Coordinator Corinne Bourgoin works at the organization’s Boston Adoption Center, but they have many other centers and facilities in different areas of the state.
-In addition to their adoption centers, the MSPCA is also home to two private veterinary hospitals and two locations in vocational high schools, where, with the help of students who want to go into the veterinary field, the rescue holds low-cost community clinics.
+Operations Coordinator Corinne Bourgoin works at the organization’s Boston Adoption Center, but they have many other facilities across the state.
+In addition to their adoption centers, the MSPCA runs two private veterinary hospitals and two locations in vocational high schools, where, with the help of students who want to go into the veterinary field, the rescue holds low-cost community clinics.

 Bourgoin speaks to the stigma around giving pets as gifts, which is an added challenge for rescues every December.
 “Historically, animal welfare said, ‘Don’t give pets as gifts,’ but [in 2013] the ASPCA did a study that showed pets given as gifts aren’t loved any less, nor do they stay with the family any less,” she says.